 - it is the result of an accident or injury

-- it occurred during a hospital procedure, such as surgery
+- it occurred during or soon after a hospital procedure, such as surgery

 - the cause of death is unknown